All application deadlines have now passed.

 Apply for a Community Scholarship

 Community involvement has been a hallmark of health research and action on HIV/AIDS from the beginning of the epidemic and plays a vital role at the annual CAHR Conference.
-In recognition of this important role, and thanks to the generous support of sponsors, CAHR will be offering 80 Community Registration Scholarships and 5 Community Travel Awards for CAHR 2018.
-Detailed information on the Community Registration Scholarship and Community Travel Awards application and selection process, as well as the link to the online application can be found below.
+In recognition of this important role, and thanks to the generous support of sponsors, CAHR will be offering 80 Community Registration Scholarships for CAHR 2018.
+Detailed information on the Community Registration Scholarship application and selection process, as well as the link to the online application can be found below.

 CAHR will be offering 80 Community Registration Scholarships for CAHR 2018.
 Scholarship recipients will receive complimentary Conference registration.
 All other costs (travel, accommodation, child care) involved with the recipient’s participation at CAHR 2018 will not be covered.

-Please note that only the recipients of a Community Registration Scholarships and Community Travel Awards will be offered free registration to the Conference.
-All others will be required to pay the full Researcher Rate ($700).
+Please note that only the recipients of a Community Registration Scholarship will be offered free registration to the Conference: all others will be required to pay the regular conference rate ($700).

 - Applicants must be a Canadian citizen or resident of Canada